world-federation-of-advertisers/planning-evaluation-framework/README.md

    vid, spend
 ```

-where vid is a virtual user id, and spend is the amount that would have to be
+where vid is a virtual user id, and spend is the total amount that would have
-spent for this impression to be shown.
+to be spent for this impression to be shown.

 A Data Design can be synthetic, or it can represent actual publisher data.
 Synthetic data designs can be generated using the program